 The location of your exclusion dictionary may differ from the location shown here.

-- Press Windows key + E on your keyboard to open the File Explorer.
+- Press the Windows key + E on your keyboard to open the File Explorer.
 (Alternatively, you can search for “File Explorer” in the search box in the taskbar.)

 - Select Windows (C:) in the File Explorer.